 Your healthcare provider will take an individualized approach to your treatment.
 This may mean using a combination of things to help you manage pain and reduce muscle spasms.
 He or she may try a number of different medicines that treat dystonia.
-These include drugs that affect the specific neurotransmitters acetylcholine, GABA, and dopamine.
-Other drugs that your healthcare provider might prescribe are anticonvulsants or injections of Botulinum toxin (Botox).
+These include medicines that affect the specific neurotransmitters acetylcholine, GABA, and dopamine.
+Other medicines that your healthcare provider might prescribe are anticonvulsants or injections of Botulinum toxin.

 You may need surgery to treat dystonia, especially if you aren't able to manage symptoms with medicine.
 Surgery on the muscles or tendons can release the muscle contractures in some cases.
 But surgery can have negative consequences, such as destroying parts of your brain.
 Nerve injections can temporarily release the muscle tension as well.
 Stimulators (deep brain stimulation therapy) can be placed in the brain to help control the muscle movements better.

 Other possible treatment methods include: